 In 2018, ABLV, the third-largest bank in Latvia collapsed after the US government’s Financial Crimes Enforcement Network (FinCEN), stated that ABLV was a “primary money laundering concern.”
 That notice set off a chain reaction and triggered a run on the bank.

-Back in 2017, the bank promised to have a “zero-tolerance policy” on North Korea but then serviced sanctioned entities that were directly involved with North Korea’s acquisition of ballistic missiles.
+Back in 2017, the bank was said to have a “zero-tolerance policy” on North Korea but then they were servicing sanctioned entities that were directly involved with North Korea’s acquisition of ballistic missiles.
 So, ABLV was facilitating terrorism and failing to prevent money laundering.

 Of course, before the North Korea incident, ABLV was known for attracting Russian money and having low KYC/AML standards.
 For instance, in 2015 GlobalBanks analysts found that the bank allowed non-residents and offshore companies to open accounts without any ties to Latvia.
-While this was common in Latvia at the time, it suggested that the bank lacked proper AML, KYC, CFT procedures and had a very lenient approach to compliance and client onboarding.
+While this was common in Latvia at the time, it means that the bank lacked proper AML, KYC, CFT procedures and had a very lenient approach to compliance and client onboarding.

 A high percentage of the bank’s assets were also from non-residents.
 In 2017, nearly 85% of ABLV’s deposits were from the former Soviet Union and offshore companies.
-Also, foreigners and offshore companies were allowed to open accounts at rep offices, most of which were located in high-risk locations that are known for money laundering: Moscow, St. Petersburg, Yekaterinburg, Vladivostok, Kiev, Odessa, Minsk, Almaty, Dushanbe, Baku, and Tashkent.
+Also, foreigners and offshore companies were able to open accounts at rep offices.
+Many of the offices were in high-risk locations known for money laundering.
+Such places include Moscow, St. Petersburg, Yekaterinburg, Vladivostok, Kiev, Odessa, Minsk, Almaty, Dushanbe, Baku, and Tashkent.

-After the US government labelled ABLV a money laundering concern, the bank lost access to the US financial system, lost its banking license, and eventually liquidated.
-Its customers are still struggling to get their money back and thousands have reported problems opening accounts at banks elsewhere, as there is heightened risk associated with former customers of ABLV.
+After the US government labeled ABLV a money laundering concern, the bank lost access to the US financial system, lost its banking license, and eventually liquidated.
+Its customers are still struggling to get their money back.
+Thousands have problems opening accounts at banks elsewhere, as there is more risk with former customers of ABLV.